buttonsbond/atp-artnet-esp8266/README.md

 # atp-artnet-esp8266
 <h1>All Tech Plus - Artnet NodeMCU Controller</h1>
+<p class="alert alert-warning">Please note you may have to hard code your ssid and pw for your WiFi for the time being.
+Though if the ESP8266 hasn't been connected before you should get WiFi manager the first time.
+I'll have this fixed soon - or rather programmed!</p>
 <h2>Description</h2>
 A sketch to allow a node MCU 4M with 1M SPIFFS to process Artnet/DMX packets from xLights Scheduler plus a few bonuses